TakashiNakagawa/CarND-Advanced-Lane-Lines/writeup.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+I used cv2.calibrateCamera parameter obtained by chessboard board then applied it to the test image.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at 6th code cell ("color and gradient stack" section) in ./find_lanes.ipynb).
 Here's an example of my output for this step.
 Green is a gradient threshold and blue is a color threshold.
-I decided parameter by using ipywidgets.
+I decided parameter by try and error using ipywidgets.

 ![alt text][image3_1]